Eric Hansen (chess player)

-Eric Hansen (born May 24, 1992) is a Canadian chess player and Twitch streamer.
-FIDE awarded him the title of Grandmaster in 2013.
+Eric Hansen (born May 24, 1992) is a Canadian chess grandmaster and Twitch streamer.
+FIDE awarded him the grandmaster title in 2013.
 He competed in the FIDE World Cup in 2011 and 2013.
-Hansen has represented Canada in the Chess Olympiad since 2012.
+Hansen has represented Canada in the Chess Olympiad.

 Biography

 Hansen holds a dual citizenship as a Canadian and American.
-Hansen was born in Irvine, California, United States, but grew up in Calgary, Alberta, Canada.
-He first attended elementary school at Webber Academy where his Chess roots formed a solid foundation during school Chess club.
+Hansen was born in Irvine, California, but grew up in Calgary, Alberta.
+He first attended elementary school at Webber Academy where his chess roots formed a solid foundation during school chess club.

 In a March 2016 interview with La Presse, Hansen said he was diagnosed with attention deficit hyperactivity disorder (ADHD) when he was 8 or 9 years old.
-In a 2015 article by sportsnet, Hansen said he was prescribed Ritalin temporarily and enrolled in a school for kids with learning disabilities.
+In a 2015 article by sportsnet, Hansen said he was prescribed Ritalin temporarily and enrolled in a school for children with learning disabilities.

 Hansen attended the University of Texas at Dallas for one year, beginning in September 2011, on a chess scholarship, representing the school in intercollegiate tournaments.
 He took a break from his studies to focus on chess full-time, and made his European base in Valencia, Spain, in autumn 2013.